animatlabs/animatlabs.github.io/_drafts/2027-04-19-mapperly-source-generated-mapping.md

 ## Mapperly as your default object mapper

 If you're starting a new project in 2026, use Mapperly.
-If you're maintaining an existing AutoMapper project, consider migrating gradually -- the performance gains and AOT compatibility are worth it.
+If you're maintaining an existing AutoMapper project, consider migrating gradually: the performance gains and AOT compatibility are worth it.

 The mapping code Mapperly generates is exactly what you'd write by hand, but without the tedium.
 That's the promise of source generators: automated code that's as good as handwritten.